The Jimmy: Plot

 At a second appointment with Dr. Whatley, Jerry is put to sleep with nitrous oxide.
 Whatley tells Jerry that his regular assistant Jennifer is at Dr. Sussman's office and has been replaced by Cheryl, because "we find it fun to swap now and then."
 When Jerry wakes, he sees Whatley and Cheryl adjusting their clothes and fears he was sexually violated while asleep.
 Kramer later picks up a copy of Penthouse and reads an anonymous letter from a dentist who says he recently "had a little fun" with his dental hygienist and one of his patients.
 Jerry looks on in shock.

-George eats Kung Pao chicken for lunch, making him sweat again.
-Mr. Wilhelm walks in while he is on the phone with Sports Wholesalers talking about "beautiful athletic gear" (the shoes).
-Along with the sweat, Wilhelm becomes convinced George stole the equipment and reports him to the team owner, George Steinbrenner.
-The stress makes George starts talking in the third person; this confuses Steinbrenner, who ends up talking about his lunch and completely forgetting about the stolen equipment.
+Mr. Wilhelm walks in while George is on the phone with Sports Wholesalers talking about "beautiful athletic gear" (the shoes) and sweating from the Kung Pao chicken he ate for lunch.
+Wilhelm becomes convinced George stole the equipment and reports him to the team owner, George Steinbrenner.
+The stress makes George start talking in the third person; this confuses Steinbrenner, who ends up talking about his lunch and completely forgetting about the stolen equipment.

 After Jerry tells Elaine about Jimmy referring to himself in the third person, she realizes her mistake.
 However, finding Jimmy's manner of speech charming, and additionally learning that the man she was initially interested in is gay, she decides to keep the date.
 At the benefit, Jimmy attacks Kramer, slugging him in the face before being dragged out by security.
-Kramer's lip becomes swollen and he once again looks and speaks as if he were mentally challenged.
+Kramer's lip becomes swollen and he once again looks and speaks as if he were mentally handicapped.
 Mel Tormé dedicates a rendition of "When You're Smiling" to a beaming Kramer.

 Production

 A crew member gave guest star Bryan Cranston the idea of Dr. Whatley taking a hit of the nitrous oxide before giving it to Jerry.
 Casting for Whatley's two hygienists specifically called for actresses with experience in nude modeling, to add realism to a (deleted before broadcast) scene in which Kramer and Jerry recognize one of the hygienists in a nude photo in Penthouse.

 Mel Tormé's performance of "When You're Smiling" was done in a single take before a live studio audience.
-Tormé's acting in the episode was so convincing that many who watched it, including Jason Alexander (who plays George), suspected that Tormé had not been fully briefed on the plot and was under the mistaken impression that Kramer actor Michael Richards really was mentally challenged.
+Tormé's acting in the episode was so convincing that many who watched it, including Jason Alexander (who plays George), suspected that Tormé had not been fully briefed on the plot and was under the mistaken impression that Kramer actor Michael Richards really was mentally handicapped.
 In actuality, Tormé and Richards were already acquainted with each other before filming the episode.

 The episode features the first appearance of Richard Herd as Mr. Wilhelm.